 This generally is not a very common mistake.
 But this is really a harmful one.
 Although there is a very rare chance that a petrol car is filled with diesel as the nozzle for petrol cars is generally smaller.
 But vice-a-versa is a more common mistake.
 What happens when the diesel car gets fueled up with petrol?
 First of all, you’ll need to know that a petrol engine uses spark plugs to ignite the fuel whereas a diesel engine compresses the fuel to ignite it.
 This is because of the difference between ignition temperatures of both the fuels.
 When petrol enters the chamber, it will not burn properly.
 The engine will begin expelling black fumes through the exhaust pipe and then would seize.
 And this all will happen before you’ll realize what has even happened.

 This is one of the most common car maintenance mistakes people commit.
 Well, there is a deal big enough that once you read this, you’ll go and check out the tyres of your car.
 The first and foremost reason to keep the tyre pressure upright is fuel economy.
 Low pressure in tyres will result in low fuel mileage.
 Second is the wear of tyres.
-More surface will come in contact with the road thus more wear and tear of the tyres.
+More surfaces will come in contact with the road thus more wear and tear of the tyres.
 Last but not least is wheel alignment.
 It will cause dis-alignment of the wheels which in turn will result in steering issues.
 So next time you feel that the air in your wheels seems less, get it filled.

 There might be a case when all the coolant is used up and you have to use water instead of it as there is no other alternative.
 But if you have an option to use the coolant, you must not replace it will water.
-The coolant not only contains antifreeze tech but also acts as a corrosion inhibitor which protects the essential metal parts of the system.
+The coolant not only contains antifreeze tech but also acts as a corrosion inhibitor that protects the essential metal parts of the system.

 There is a filter inside your car that makes sure that dust and other particles don’t enter the car’s cabin and you breathe clean air.
 But if the filter is not clean, then what?
 A clean cabin air filter can increase the quality of air inside by up to 34%.
-Thus it is advised to either get it cleaned or replace if the condition is not good.
+Thus it is advised to either get it cleaned or replace it if the condition is not good.

-So this was our list for the top 10 car maintenance mistakes you might be missing out while taking care of your car.
+So this was our list for the top 10 car maintenance mistakes you might be missing out on while taking care of your car.
 So next time you feel any of the above issues, do take them seriously.
 Also, keep an eye on the dashboard warning lights that do tell a lot about the condition of different systems inside your car.